Ten Google Business Profile changes that moved the needle in 2025 — and how to apply them as an Irish tourism operator in 2026.

 Reviews are harvested for "justifications" — the short snippets Google now shows in search results.
 If your breakfast is the thing, ask guests "Would you mention the breakfast if you leave us a review?" at check-out.
 The word breakfast needs to appear in reviews for Google to surface it.
 This is not manipulation; it's directing attention.

 Response rate is a known ranking factor.
-Response speed is not officially confirmed but is strongly correlated with visibility in the Clifden local-pack our team monitors.
+Response speed is not officially confirmed by Google as a ranking factor, but local-search practitioners (Sterling Sky, BrightLocal) consistently report a correlation between sub-24-hour response cadence and Maps-pack visibility.
 Template the positive responses, personalise the negatives.

 Answer questions from the business account, not as an anonymous local guide.
 Seed 5–10 FAQs yourself — "Do you have parking?", "Is breakfast included?", "Do you allow dogs?" — and answer them in the voice of the business.
 This fills the Q&A panel with accurate content instead of leaving it to guesses from strangers.